-We shouldn’t forget they’re pretty easy to clean -- that’s no small thing.
+We shouldn’t forget they’re pretty easy to clean -- and that’s no small thing.
 The beauty of decorative steel trim or panels will shine through long after wood has decayed.

-Where else does steel beat wood?
+Where else does steel architecture beat wood?

 We’re glad you asked.
 Here are some other benefits of steel when compared with wood:

 - Less upkeep means lower costs in the long term.
 Similarly, metal forming processes are quite affordable -- especially in large volumes.
-It might surprise you to know steel is cheaper compared to wood when produced and bought in large quantities.
+It might surprise you to know steel is cheaper compared to wood when produced in large quantities.

 - Resistant to pests.
 It's going to take termites a long time to chew through metal.